ferrap/fivetran-cloud-function-btc/README.md

-# Tableau Web Data Connector for Bitcoin data
+# Fivetran Cloud Function for Bitcoin data
-This Tableau Web Data Connector retrieves historical data of Bitcoin (BTC) from the API of [CryptoCompare](https://min-api.cryptocompare.com/):
+This Fivetran Cloud Function retrieves historical data of Bitcoin (BTC) from the API of [CryptoCompare](https://min-api.cryptocompare.com/):

 Information obtained:
 * closing_date